 Communication – Please discuss in advance your interest in study abroad with your coaches, academic advisors, and if applicable, your teammates and parents/guardians.
 It may also be helpful to speak with other athletes that have studied abroad to consider the pros and cons of your decision.

 Funding – There are various funding resources available for students looking to study abroad.
 Students participating on semester study abroad programs will be eligible to apply their normal semester financial aid package to their program costs.
-Students are also encouraged to research additional scholarship opportunities and attend the Office of International Education Scholarship workshops.
+Students are also encouraged to research additional scholarship opportunities.
 Additional athletics funding sources could be available for qualified students.
 See your team's sport administrator for more information.

 NCAA Compliance & Eligibility – As student athletes, there are certain rules you must adhere to regarding monetary compensation, accepting “gifts,” coaching, competing in events not sanctioned by the NCAA etc. These regulations can get complicated while you are overseas.
 Please speak with the Appalachian State Special Assistant for Athletics Compliance, James Bandy for clarification.